 This addresses tone, expression and writing style at sentence level, making your words flow beautifully.

 This refines it further, concentrating on the detail: typographical errors, repetition, spelling, grammar and stylistic consistency, ensuring flawless presentation.

 This stage also draws your attention to legal issues such as copyright, libel/defamation and equality, which could affect successful publication.

 If you already have content that you’re looking to repackage – for example, turning your blog, talks, presentations or podcast transcripts into a book – I can help you shape your copy into a great new product.

 As an editor, I collaborate with non-fiction authors who are signed to publishers or working independently.

 If you’re planning to approach an agent or publisher with your project, or you’re a writer looking to self-publish, or you’ve been asked by your publisher to commission editing, I can help.

-The way I work with indie authors is to request samples and have an informal, no-obligation chat first over the phone or Skype, just to find out about your needs, learn about your project, and for both of us to see if we’re a good fit.
+The way I work with indie authors is to request samples and have an informal, no-obligation discussion first to find out about your needs, learn about your project, and for both of us to see if we’re a good fit.